sajjad-phd/tol_data_c/README.md

 ## Socket Permissions

-The socket is created at `/run/sensor_ctrl.sock` with permissions 0666 (readable/writable by all).
+The socket is created at `/tmp/sensor_ctrl.sock` with permissions 0666 (readable/writable by all).
-If you need to run as a regular user, you may need to create `/run` directory or use a different path.
+The `/tmp` directory is accessible by all users, so no special permissions are needed.